lidofinance/lido-staking-vault-cli/docs/cli/get-started/reports.md

 ## Integration with Other Commands

-Reports provide critical data for other CLI operations:
+Reports provide essential data for other CLI operations:

 ```bash
 # Complete vault monitoring workflow